FlightControl-User/x16-flash/README.md

 The reason why this sequence was chosen, is to ensure that the program has the ROM routines available for allowing the user to view the flashing results and press the keyboard to continue the process.

-Once the onboard ROM has been flashed, the program will automatically reset.
+Once the onboard ROM has been flashed, the program will automatically reset the computer.

 Please find in more details this sequence explained visually, with an explanation of the screens and the meaning of the symbols/colors.